metafloor/bwip-js/README.md

         fonts/           # OCR and Inconsolata font files lib/             # Utilities required by the demo

-The above files are part of the `master` branch.
-If you wish to compile bwip-js on your own, you will need to download the `develop` branch, which contains the cross-compiler, test framework, code-coverage files, benchmark framework, image proofs, etc.  Everything used to create and validate bwip-js.
+The above files are part of the *master* branch.
+If you wish to compile bwip-js on your own, you will need to clone the *develop* branch, which contains the cross-compiler, test framework, code-coverage files, benchmark framework, image proofs, etc.  Everything used to create and validate bwip-js.